jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

     :emphasize-lines: 5

+* Unfortunately, the machine code in hex format is hard to interpret
-* To make this more human readable, the program is
+* To make this more human readable, the program can be explained as follows

     0. Load the value from address 15 to register A
     1. Load the value 10 to register B